abhirockzz/fn-java-sdk-invoke/README.md

 - The compartment OCID is then used to find the Application OCID from the name using `FunctionsManagementClient.listApplications`
 - Once we have the application OCID, the function information (in the form of a `FunctionSummary` object) is extracted using `FunctionsManagementClient.listFunctions` - this allows us to get both the function OCID as well as its invoke endpoint

 The key thing to note here is that the function ID and its invoke endpoint will not change unless you delete the function (or the application it's a part of).
-As a result you do not need to repeat the above mentioned flow of API calls - the funtion ID and its invoke endpoint can be derived once and then **cached** in-memory using a `HashMap` or using an external data store
+As a result you do not need to repeat the above mentioned flow of API calls - the funtion ID and its invoke endpoint can be derived once and then **cached** in-memory using a (e.g. using `HashMap`) or using an external data store

 Now that we have the function OCID and invoke enpoint at our disposal